 The recruitment process is open to all.
-Most of the volume is recruited through affiliate networks, media agencies, social media and referral programs.
-In the USA 46% of the volume is recruited through social media, 51% through affiliate networks and media agencies and 3% through self-recruitment and referral.
-In APAC 72% of the volume is recruited through affiliate networks, 5% via direct bloggers / influencers and 23% is self-recruitment through in-house social media campaigns, direct web sign-ups and referrals.
+Most of the volume is recruited through affiliate networks, influencer networks, media agencies, social media, and referral programs.
+In North America 94% of the volume is recruited through affiliate networks, influencer networks and media agencies, 4% through in house social media campaigns and 2% through self-recruitment and referral.
+In APAC 51% of the volume is recruited through affiliate networks, media agencies and influencers, 15% via self-recruitment and 34% is through in-house social media campaigns.
 In MENA 32% of the volume is recruited through social media, 16% through self-recruitment and referral and 41% through affiliate networks and media agencies.
-In LATAM 65% of the volume is recruited through external suppliers (affiliate networks / media agencies) and 35% is self-recruitment via in-house social media campaigns, website signups and referrals.
-In Canada 60% of the volume is recruited through social media, 36% through affiliate networks and media agencies and 4% through self-recruitment and referral.
-In Europe, 38% of the volume is recruited through social media, 26% through self-recruitment and referral and 36% through affiliate networks and media agencies.
+In LATAM 86% of the volume is recruited through external suppliers (affiliate networks / media agencies) with 5% via self-recruitment and 9% through in-house social media campaigns.
+In Europe 7% of the volume is recruited through in house social media campaigns, 7% through self- recruitment and 86% through affiliate networks, influencer networks and media agencies.